Bounds for Permutation Arrays under Kendall Tau Metric: Lower and upper bounds for and .

-Each of the improved lower bounds given in Table \ref{better2} is explained in this section.
-Many of the computations described took weeks on Apple MacBook Air computers with an M1 or M2 processor.
+Many of the improved lower bounds given in Tables \ref{better2a} and \ref{better2b} are explained in Tables \ref{Just1} and \ref{Just2}.
+Some computations took a week (or more) on Apple MacBook Air computers with an M1 or M2 processor.
+Most of the results are obtained by Theorem \ref{better} using a computation of $P(n,m,d)$.
+There are many choices for the value of $m$.
+Most of our results are with $m=8$.